Aman9026/Flutter-Setup/README.md

 Download Visual Studio Code from [here](https://code.visualstudio.com/download), Then switch to the extension tab and search for “flutter”:
 ![](https://github.com/Aman9026/Flutter-Setup/blob/master/Data/0_I5vq797d25fPZ5nT.png)

-The first entry and in the search result list is the extension we’re looking for.
+The first entry in the search result list is the extension we’re looking for.
 By installing this extension we’re adding support for editing, refactoring, running, and reloading Flutter application, as well as support for the Dart programming language.